-Kenya continues to witness an upsurge in real estate investment.
+Kenya continues to witness an upsurge in real estate investments.
 The quest for Kenyans to own homes as opposed to renting, government investments, rural urban migration and increased diaspora remittances are some of the factors that have largely contributed to this growth in the real estate sector.
 Like any other investment however, real estate investment in Kenya is affected by issues that include; change in government policies, social instability, economic diversity, legal considerations such as property ownership rights and investment restrictions, volatility of the Kenya shilling against foreign currencies, and lastly political environment.

 Kenya’s political environment notably after the disputed 2007 general elections was very hostile, causing a great decline in real estate investment.
 Investors in the most affected areas of Nakuru and Kisumu lost property as an aftermath of the post-election instability.
 The immediate effect of a hostile political environment is that the investors go into negative cash flow for a period of time that is not sustainable, often forcing investors /home owners to resell the property at a loss or go into insolvency.
 Political instability causes rising inflation due to rise in prices of consumable goods and products which decreases the monthly disposable income.
 This all leads to a rising household debt-to-disposable-income ratio and ultimately affecting the power to invest in property.